M32 / M20 Gearbox Information / Repairs / Rebuilds / Upgrades

 All Prices include VAT, parts (as mentioned) and labour

 Generation 2 Retrofit service – includes installing a new genuine GenII GM casing with larger bearings, installing with our Bosch M32 special tools to ensure professional fitment of the retro installation.
 This service requires full gearbox removal, as this is the only way to correctly set up the new casing in our eyes.
 Therefore a while you service is not offered, how ever same day service is still possible.
-Prices do not include gearbox removal.

-Please note these prices are subject to gearbox removal costs– there is no extra labour costs to install a clutch kit if supplied by WGM, LSD installs occur minimal costs at the same time.
+There is no extra labour costs to install a clutch kit if supplied by WGM, LSD installs occur minimal costs at the same time.

 All Prices include VAT, parts (as mentioned) and labour